Skip to main content

 A recombinant PEGylated uricase enzyme, chemically modified enzyme in development for the potential treatment of uncontrolled gout.PRX-115 is our recombinant PEGylated uricase (urate oxidase) – a chemically modified enzyme under development for the potential treatment of patients with uncontrolled gout.
 The uricase enzyme, that does not exist naturally in humans, converts uric acid to allantoin, which is easily eliminated through urine .
 This recombinant enzyme, expressed via our ProCellEx system, is designed to lower uric acid levels and improve clinical manifestation of the disease while having low immunogenicity and increased half-life of the drug in the blood.

 Pre-clinical data demonstrates long half-life, reduced immunogenic risk and high specific activity which supports the potential of PRX-115 to be a safe and effective treatment for patients with uncontrolled gout.
-One-month multiple dosing toxicity studies in two species and 6-month multiple dosing toxicity study in one specie were conducted to support single and multiple dose studies is humans.
+One-month multiple dosing toxicity studies in two species and 6-month multiple dosing toxicity study in one specie were conducted to support single and multiple dose studies in humans.

 Clinical Development